hamilton-lima/portfolio-web/README.md

 - update person.yml with your personal information
 - if you are publishing the site as a github page make sure to update the basehref with the project name, see sites/default for example
 - update projects.yml with your projects
-- execute ./build.sh <folder with yuor files>
+- execute ./build.sh <folder with your files>
 - copy the content of dist/portfolio-web to your hosting

 ## Tricks and tips